awsdocs/amazon-fsx-windows-user-guide/doc_source/supported-fsx-clients.md

 **Important**
 In some cases, you might want to access a file system created before February 22, 2019, from on\-premises resources or from resources in a different VPC, AWS account, or AWS Region\.
 To do this, create a new file system from a backup of your existing file system\.
 To learn more about creating and restoring backups, see [Working with Backups](using-backups.md)\.

+**Note**
+Amazon FSx can support access from resources outside the VPC associated with your file system\.
+It can do this if those resources have an IP address in the following private IP version 4 \(IPv4\) address ranges, as specified in [RFC 1918](http://www.faqs.org/rfcs/rfc1918.html):
+10\.0\.0\.0–10\.255\.255\.255 \(10/8 prefix\)
+172\.16\.0\.0–172\.31\.255\.255 \(172\.16/12 prefix\)
+192\.168\.0\.0–192\.168\.255\.255 \(192\.168/16 prefix\)
+If those resources have a non\-private IP address, you can only access file systems from within the same VPC that the resource resides in\.

 ### Accessing Amazon FSx for Windows File Server File Systems from On\-Premises<a name="on-premise-access"></a>

 Amazon FSx for Windows File Server supports the use of AWS Direct Connect or AWS VPN to access your file systems from your on\-premises compute instances\.
 With support for AWS Direct Connect, Amazon FSx for Windows File Server enables you to access your file system over a dedicated network connection from your on\-premises environment\.
 With support for AWS VPN, Amazon FSx for Windows File Server enables you to access your file system from your on\-premises devices over a secure and private tunnel\.

 After you connect your on\-premises environment to the VPC associated with your Amazon FSx file system, you can access your file system using its DNS name\.
 You do so just as you do from compute instances within the VPC\.
 For more information on AWS Direct Connect, see the *[AWS Direct Connect User Guide](https://docs.aws.amazon.com/directconnect/latest/UserGuide/)\.* For more information on setting up a VPN connection, see [VPN Connections](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html) in the *Amazon VPC User Guide*\.

-**Note**
-Amazon FSx can support access from resources outside the VPC associated with your file system\.
-It can do this if those resources have an IP address in the following private IP version 4 \(IPv4\) address ranges, as specified in [RFC 1918](http://www.faqs.org/rfcs/rfc1918.html):
-10\.0\.0\.0–10\.255\.255\.255 \(10/8 prefix\)
-172\.16\.0\.0–172\.31\.255\.255 \(172\.16/12 prefix\)
-192\.168\.0\.0–192\.168\.255\.255 \(192\.168/16 prefix\)

 ### Accessing Amazon FSx for Windows File Server File Systems from Another VPC, Account, or AWS Region<a name="different-vpc-account-access"></a>